Adrián Luna: Youth and early career

 Born in Tacuarembó, Luna began his youth career at academies of Progreso, Montevideo Wanderers and Defensor Sporting in Uruguay.
 He was eventually promoted to Defensor's U-19 and first team in 2010.
 Luna made his first team debut with Defensor Sporting, on 6 February 2010, against Nacional.

 In the 2010–11 season Luna was a regular starter for Defensor.
 He played 41 matches for the Uruguayan club and scored 6 goals.

 On 23 May 2011, Luna signed a contract with La Liga club Espanyol, with a €1 million fee.

 On 17 August 2011, Luna was loaned to Segunda División club Gimnàstic.

-However, in January 2012, Luna returned to Espanyol and signed a contract with CE Sabadell, in a six-month loan.

-In August 2012, Luna was loaned to Club Nacional de Football, returning to his country.
+However, in January 2012, Luna returned to Espanyol and signed a contract with CE Sabadell in a six-month loan in which he scored his only goal against Girona CF. In August 2012, Luna was loaned to Club Nacional de Football, returning to his country.
 On 2 September 2013, his contract with Espanyol was rescinded.

 On 18 September 2013, he returned to Defensor and stayed at the club for two seasons.